 The cause of this condition is not fully understood, but it is more commonly found in females and overweight people.
 When both feet are involved, this is sometimes associated with a certain type of arthritis, which can be evaluated with a simple exam and tests by your doctor.
-This problem can often be caused by a heel cord (achilles tendon) that is too tight.
+This problem can often be contributed to by an Achille’s tendon that is too tight.

 The pain occurs on the bottom of your heel, usually more toward the inside (“medial”).
 It hurts to take a step or walk.
 Most patients report that the pain is worst when getting out of bed in the morning.
 The pain usually gets better after walking around for a while.
-The reason the pain is worst in the morning is because the plantar fascia has had the chance to contract (shorten, tense up) all night long while you are sleeping.
+The reason the pain is worse in the morning is because the plantar fascia has had the chance to contract (shorten, tighten) all night long while you are sleeping.

 The pain can be described as a sharp pain (like stepping on a pebble) or a dull aching/throbbing pain.
-Plantar fasciitis is very common, but is easy to treat WITHOUT SURGERY.
+Plantar fasciitis/fasciosis is very common, but is easy to treat WITHOUT SURGERY.
 Strengthening the hips (gluteal muscles), improving balance, and restoring mobility to the foot and ankle joints are the primary methods of treatment.